 Why do these people begin the show dressed in uncomfortable clothes when they know that they’ll be forced to wear them the whole time they’re on the island?

 “[Producers] strip-search them before the show,” he said, adding that the production team controls everything that they’re allowed to bring in their bags.
-(This is why they don’t stash five extra pairs of chonies along, or an extra pair of socks.)
+(This is why they don’t bring extra underwear or socks with them to the island.)

-For example, former contestant John Cochran was dressed in a way that made him appear nerdier than he was.
-He had never owned a sweater vest until they made him wear one on the show, he said during a speech at Northwestern University in February 2012.
+Former contestant John Cochran was dressed in a way that made him appear nerdier than he was.
+During a speech at Northwestern University in February 2012, John said that he had never owned a sweater vest until producers made him wear one on the show.

 Are the people on the show really as mean as they seem or are they edited to look a certain way?